benthayer/git-gud/CONTRIBUTING.md

 The purpose of `CONTRIBUTING.md` is to serve as a starting point for new developers.
 It exists mainly to cover the "why", not the "what".
 To see the specifics of how to implement something, you're encouraged to look through the source code and see for yourself what everything does.
-If something isn't self-explanitory, comment on whatever issue you're working on or post a new issue.
+If something isn't self-explanatory, comment on whatever issue you're working on or post a new issue.
 I'll be happy to respond there and to update this document.

 ## Submitting Your Changes